 When you notice positive changes in your life that are there because YOU put them there, that is the best feeling in the world.
 Don’t shrug that off!

-Remember, Self Discipline is a Process, Not a Product
+Remember, Self Discipline is a Process, Not an End Result

 This isn’t an area of your life where you’ll ever be “done”.
 Fostering a habit of discipline isn’t an item you’ll ever fully check off your to-do list – but that doesn’t mean you’ll struggle forever.